churchmanlab/Yeast_selective_mitoRP/README.md

 To install:
 Download zipped repository and unzip into directory with *fastq.gz files.
 Install R packages as needed, listed in each R script.
+To run:
+Open yMitoRP_pipelineCommands_README.txt in a scripting text editor and follow examples, adjusting each script (paths, etc) as necessary.